Revival-Media/Revival-Media-Theme/README.md

 Revival Media
 ========

 Hi.
-I'm a WordPress starter theme called `Esqueleto`.
+I'm a WordPress starter theme called `Revival Media`.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.